 have all also been high.

-It’s clear that flu-positive test numbers were up in 2019 but it was about more
+It’s clear that flu-positive test numbers were up in 2019, but it was about more than just increased testing.
+Medically diagnosed illnesses due to flu infection were up in 2019.

-Next year, consider that flu vaccine if your Doctor agrees you and your family are among the majority who can happily receive it.
+Next year, consider the flu vaccine if your vaccination source agrees that you and your family are among the majority who can happily receive it.

 There is nothing else that can reduce the impact of flu.
 Well, nothing apart from y’all getting sick and then immune.